-We often eat this noodle soup for breakfast or lunch all year round, but when this noodle dish really shines is right after Tet holiday (Lunar New Year).
-Tet is the most important celebration in Vietnamese culture, and every family is full of holiday food with a lot of heavy and meaty dishes.
+We often eat bun ca noodle soup for breakfast or lunch all year round, but when this noodle dish really shines is right after Tet holiday (Lunar New Year).
+Tet is the most important celebration in Vietnamese culture, and every family is full of holiday food with a lot of heavy and meaty dishes, such as banh chung (square sticky rice cake) and fried spring rolls (nem ran/cha gio).
 As a result, we get tired of eating meat when the holiday ends and really appreciate a hot bowl of noodle soup with delicate, slightly sweet and sour broth made from fish bones and crispy fried fish toppings.

 - 1 lb fish bones or heads of mild, white-fleshed fish

 - some coarse salt for rubbing the fish scraps

 - 1 1” piece of ginger

 - 1/2 tsp salt (and more for the fish fillet)

 - 1 tsp fish sauce (more or less to taste)